acts-project/acts-project.github.io/docs/integration_atlas.md

 indices returned by `TRT_Numerology`.
 As of now, every straw is translated into a detector element in ACTS.
 The endcaps are built as 160 separate disc layers containing one layer of straws.
 In the barrel, there is one layer per barrel ring.
-The binning is not optimal at this point.
+The binning is not optimal at this point, an arbitrary $\phi$ binning should work reasonably well.

 ## ITk